Annual review overdue — the platform drafts your chase pack | EHCP Clarity

 Contact the school

-Check whether the school has contacted the LA about arranging the review.
+Check whether the school has contacted the local authority about arranging the review.
 Sometimes delays are due to poor communication rather than refusal to act.

 2. 2